To mark Women In Engineering Day we’re taking a look at some of the amazing female engineers in our faculty.

 Rachael De’Ath, Senior Teaching Associate Civil Engineering I’m a Chartered Structural Engineer at Arup Bristol and a lecturer.
 I love designing buildings and working as a team to deliver them.
 My particular area of interest and experience is in reuse of existing buildings, which I believe is a really important part of sustainable development, as well as always being an interesting challenge!
 Rachael made the Telegraph’s Top 50 Women in Engineering 2018.

-Grace Kelly and Cora Fung, Department of Civil Engineering Undergraduates Grace Kelly and Cora Fung came first and second in the Institute of Civil Engineers South West Emerging Engineers Award.
+Grace Kelly and Cora Fung, Civil Engineering Undergraduates Grace Kelly and Cora Fung came first and second in the Institute of Civil Engineers South West Emerging Engineers Award.
 The Emerging Engineers Award promotes and rewards outstanding communication of civil engineering ideas and research.
-Read the news story.

 Dr Karen Aplin, Senior Lecturer in Space Here Karen is working with her colleague Dr Keri Nicoll on her Snowdon Summit cosmic ray and meteorological station.
 She studies the effects of space weather on our atmosphere and this research is part of a Welsh language outreach project run by the Royal Astronomical Society.
 Engineering Undergraduates Ilham Said and Annabelle Bale assisting on the project.